 - remand the matter back to the Committee for further proceedings or consideration, or

 - reject the decision.
-The decision of the Vice President or designee is final.
+The decision of the Vice President or their designee is final.

 Readmission or Removal of Restriction